Dawn: Polar regions

-Daytime becomes longer as the summer solstice approaches, while nighttime gets longer as the winter solstice approaches.
+Daylight becomes longer as the summer solstice approaches, while nighttime gets longer as the winter solstice approaches.
 This can have a potential impact on the times and durations of dawn and dusk.
 This effect is more pronounced closer to the poles, where the Sun rises at the vernal equinox and sets at the autumn equinox, with a long period of twilight, lasting for a few weeks.

 The polar circle (at north or south) is defined as the lowest latitude at which the Sun does not set at the summer solstice.
 Therefore, the angular radius of the polar circle is equal to the angle between Earth's equatorial plane and the ecliptic plane.
 This period of time with no sunset lengthens closer to the pole.

 At latitudes higher than about 60°34′, summer nights get no darker than civil twilight.
 This period of "bright nights" is longer at higher latitudes.

 Near the summer solstice, latitudes higher than about 54°34′ get no darker than nautical twilight; the "darkness of the night" varies greatly at these latitudes.